gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 Use the following command, replacing the values wrapped in `<>` with real values for your organization.
 The `AwsAccountName` variable should be the name of the top level directory that represents the AWS account that will use Pipelines (e.g, `dev`).
 You will need to run this command for each account that you would like to upgrade to Pipelines.

-cd into your `infrastructure-live` repository and run the following command:
+Now `cd` into your `infrastructure-live` repository and run the following command:

 ```bash
 boilerplate --template-url "git@github.com:gruntwork-io/terraform-aws-architecture-catalog.git//blueprints/components/pipelines-edr-migration" \